nevillebrailsford/brailsoft-base/README.md

 # brailsoft-base
-The base classes for building applications
+The base classes for building applications in the brailsoft family.